How to Go Gluten Free (Without Hating It)

 Here are three blogs that I like to check out for delicious meals, practical ideas, and even baked goods!

-1. Against All Grain.
-Danielle isn’t just gluten free, but all of her recipes are!
+1. Danielle Walker’s blog.
+Danielle isn’t just gluten-free, but all of her recipes are!
 She also has a cookbook, if you’d like it on paper.

 2. Elana’s Pantry.
 Elana has some great recipes I use often, and several of them for sweets.

-*Also helpful for gluten-free eating are blogs that focus on recipes for those with celiac disease.
+*Also beneficial for gluten-free eating are blogs that focus on recipes for those with celiac disease.

 Don’t believe all of the bad things you’ve heard about going gluten-free.
-It’s possible to go gluten-free and love it!
+It’s possible to do it and love it!
 You’ll never know until you give it a shot, though!
 What do you have to lose?

-You’ll also like Healthy Snacks for the Work Day, Can I Be a Hippie in Heels?
-Balancing a Healthy Lifestyle, Grit and Grace in Hot Pink Spandex, and 3 Morning Health Rituals to Try Right Now
+You’ll also like Keto, Paleo, Vegan or Whole30?
+How to Pick the Best Diet For You, Healthy Snacks for the Work Day, 8 Guilt-Free After-School Snacks For Your Littles, Can I Be a Hippie in Heels?
+Balancing a Healthy Lifestyle, and 3 Morning Health Rituals to Try Right Now